What are Notifications?

 When a payment integration is enabled, you can also conditionally send after the result is completed, but before the user pays ("before payment attempt"), or only after a successful payment ("successful payment").

 The most common use of Notifications is to have your form email you a copy of each form user's result.
-To do this, on your form's "Notifications" page, create a new Notification and select "Defined Addresses" as the "To" and enter your email address.
+To do this, on your form's "Notifications" page, create a new Notification, set the "To" to "Defined Addresses", and enter your email address.
 You can send to several email addresses by separating them with commas.
 If you have an Email Address item on your form, you can set the "Reply-To" to be the form user's email address.

 Another common use of Notifications is to send the form user a confirmation email or auto-response.
 To do this, you'll need a form with an Email Address item.
-On your form's "Notifications" page, create a new Notification and select your form's Email Address item as the "To".
+On your form's "Notifications" page, create a new Notification, and set the "To" to your form's Email Address item.
 Then, enable "Include message" and enter the message you want to send.
-Alternately, you can use "Include form results" to send the user a receipt of their submission.
+Alternately, you can use "Include form results" to send the user a copy of their result as a receipt.

 All of your form's Notifications combined can send up to 20 emails per result.
 For example, your form can have 20 Notifications that each send to 1 email address (20 × 1 = 20), 2 Notifications that each send to 10 email addresses (2 × 10 = 20), a Notification that sends to 15 email addresses and a Notification that sends to 5 email addresses (15 + 5 = 20), etc.